agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .controller.ts

 The Controller of an Entity holds and controls States, Collections, .. for that Entity.
-These Agile Instances might get modified by [actions](#📝-.action.ts) or bound to a Component in the UI-Layer.
+These Agile Sub Instances might get modified by [actions](#📝-.action.ts) or bound to a Component in the UI-Layer.

 ```ts title="todo.controller.ts in 📁todo"
 import {App} from '../../app';